-A weekly snapshot should appear below: first thing on a Sunday morning.
+A weekly snapshot should appear below: first thing on a Sunday morning, and a weekly summary + archive here: Weekly Report

 Field Names by Farm

-To see the map with different base layers click here.
+To see the same map with different base layers click here.

 Field Names Project Development

-Below is Philip’s “unofficial journal” covering the early technical progress of the project with notes looking at methodology and the approach of similar projects: Meath and Borgue.
-The ideas and review of lessons learned allowed us to establish a sufficient mapping capability, without entailing excessive cost and mostly self managed by the project team.
+Below is Philip’s “unofficial journal”.
+It covers the early technical progress of the project, with notes on methodology and the approach used by similar projects: Meath and Borgue.
+The ideas and review of lessons learned allowed the project team to establish a sufficient mapping capability very quickly, moreover without it entailing excessive cost.
+The interface is almostly entirely self-managed by the research project team, with very limited technical support.
+The Map team at National Library of Scotland’s crucial initial system support and encouragement is gratefully acknowledged.

 We have created an experimental GPT to assist with field names research.
 The GPT assists researchers in investigating the etymology and historical origins of Scottish place names and field names.
 It approaches each query as a structured linguistic and historical analysis: first confirming geographic location and regional context, then examining potential linguistic roots across Gaelic,… Continue reading Scottish Place Name Helper